thisisbalu/exception-decoded/_posts/spring/2024-07-13-spring-marshallingfailureexception.md

 Have you ever encountered a `MarshallingFailureException` while developing a Spring application, and wondered what it really means and how to tackle it?
 Fear not, as this article aims to demystify the `MarshallingFailureException` in Spring and offer a comprehensive guide to resolving it effectively.

-In this 15-minute read, you'll gain a deep understanding of what causes this exception, its implications, and how to handle it gracefully in your Spring applications.
-Let's dig in!

 ## What is a MarshallingFailureException?